obspy/obspy/trunk/misc/tutorial/source/tutorial/probabilistic_power_spectral_density.rst

     >>> tr = st.select(id="BW.KW1..EHZ")[0]

 Get poles and zeros information, e.g. from a dataless SEED file.
-Then initialize a new :py:class:`~obspy.signal.psd.PPSD` instance.
+Then initialize a new :class:`~obspy.signal.psd.PPSD` instance.
 The ppsd object will then make sure that only appropriate data go into the probabilistic psd statistics.